 Explore noise maps produced within the project.
 See maps at this page.

 The aim of this website is then to propose new tools, based on scientific researches, for the environmental noise assessment.
-The Noise-Planet project is led by two French research teams, recognized in their field of expertise, the DECIDE Team (Lab-STICC - CNRS UMR 6285) for GISciences and the Environmental Acoustics Laboratory (Ifsttar) for environmental noise research.
+The Noise-Planet project is led by two French research teams, recognized in their field of expertise, the DECIDE Team (Lab-STICC - CNRS UMR 6285) for GISciences and the Joint Research Unit in Environmental Acoustics (UMRAE) for environmental noise research.

 Because Noise-Projet deals with Open Science, they are many ways to contribute to the project: contribute to the source code, report issues, propose new translations, write documentation, contribute to the data collection, give us your feedback...
 Please contact us at email@example.com.